 “As it became more obvious that they weren’t going to honor their debts, they became more and more unpleasant.”

 Cleverly oriented each month around high-concept themes — “Chaos,” “Monsters,” and “Power” are some of the most recent — the magazine quickly made a name for its writing, illustrations, and high-end design.
 In 2015, its first year of eligibility, Nautilus won two National Magazine Awards.
 The American novelist Cormac McCarthy, reportedly a fan, placed his first piece of published nonfiction in Nautilus earlier this year.

 But, late last year, as grant money tapered off, the magazine began to fall behind on payments.
 Steele told writers that the impending merger with AAAS would allow the magazine to bring in new grant money and settle its debts.
-For those freelancers who persisted in trying to get payment, interactions with the magazine have followed a pattern: repeated emails to Steele and to Nautilus’ editor-in-chief, Michael Segal, followed by apologies, promises of imminent payment, and then silence.
+For those freelancers who persisted in trying to get payment, interactions with the magazine have followed a pattern: repeated emails to magazine staff, including Steele and editor-in-chief Michael Segal, were met with apologies and relayed promises from Steele of imminent payment.
+Steele would then often fall silent.

 “I’ve gone back and forth with them over the course of about 50 — five-zero — emails,” said Oliver Roeder, who wrote a feature for Nautilus about elections in November of last year and is not one of the signatories of the NWU letter.
 “I got a wide variety of explanations back, most of which seemed to revolve around grant money that was always forthcoming, and that never seemed to actually come,” Roeder told me.
 “I got the sense that those promises weren’t often made in very good faith, especially given how often those promises were broken.”

 Even after receiving partial payments, Roeder says that Nautilus still owes him $1,000.